nikhils-crypto/PortScanner/README.md

 This project is inspired by concepts from Violent Python but fully rewritten, improved, and modernized.

 Designed for:

-Cybersecurity students
+•Cybersecurity students
-Ethical hackers
+•Ethical hackers
-Networking beginners
+•Networking beginners
-Anyone wanting to understand how port scanning works internally
+•Anyone wanting to understand how port scanning works internally

 🚀 Features: